A home theater sound system with its components and wiring

 It’s important to note that the placement of your speakers can also affect the sound quality.
 Ideally, your front speakers should be at ear level and equidistant from the center of the TV screen.
 The center speaker should be placed directly above or below the TV, and the surround speakers should be placed slightly behind the listening area.
 Experiment with different speaker placements to find the optimal setup for your room.

-See also How to Install Sonos Playbar With Tv Mount
+See also How to Know if You Can Mount Tv

 Troubleshooting Your Home Theater Sound System